hayashi-juri/TryHackMe/Defensive_Security_Intor.md

 - System memory: If the attacker runs their malicious program in memory without saving it to the disk, taking a forensic image (low-level copy) of the system memory is the best way to analyze its contents and learn about the attack.
 - System logs: Each client and server computer maintains different log files about what is happening.
 Log files provide plenty of information about what happened on a system.
 Even if the attacker tries to clear their traces, some traces will remain.
 - Network logs: Logs of the network packets that have traversed a network would help answer more questions about whether an attack is occurring and what it entails.

+### Incident Response
+How would you respond to a cyber attack?
+Incident response specifies the methodology that should be followed to handle such a case.
+The aim is to reduce damage and recover in the shortest time possible.
+Ideally, you would develop a plan that is ready for incident response.

+ 1. Preparation: This requires a team trained and ready to handle incidents.
+Ideally, various measures are put in place to prevent incidents from happening in the first place.
+ 2. Detection and Analysis: The team has the necessary resources to detect any incident; moreover, it is essential to analyze any detected incident further to learn about its severity.
+ 3. Containment, Eradication, and Recovery: Once an incident is detected, it is crucial to stop it from affecting other systems, eliminate it, and recover the affected systems.
+ 4. Post-Incident Activity: After a successful recovery, a report is produced, and the lesson learned is shared to prevent similar future incidents.

+### Malware Analysis
+Malware stands for malicious software.

+- A virus is a piece of code (part of a program) that attaches itself to a program.
+It is designed to spread from one computer to another and works by altering, overwriting, and deleting files once it infects a computer.
+The result ranges from the computer becoming slow to unusable.
+- Trojan Horse is a program that shows one desirable function but hides a malicious function underneath.
+For example, a victim might download a video player from a shady website that gives the attacker complete control over their system.
+- Ransomware is a malicious program that encrypts the user’s files.
+Encryption makes the files unreadable without knowing the encryption password.
+The attacker offers the user the encryption password if the user is willing to pay a “ransom.”

+Malware analysis aims to learn about such malicious programs using various means:

+- Static analysis works by inspecting the malicious program without running it.
+This usually requires solid knowledge of assembly language (the processor’s instruction set, i.e., the computer’s fundamental instructions).
+- Dynamic analysis works by running the malware in a controlled environment and monitoring its activities.
+It lets you observe how the malware behaves when running.